austinthecoder/pinger/README.md

   * Fill in the values provided by the add-on
 * Setup Resque
   * In the config directory, copy `resque_config.yml.example` to `resque_config.yml`
-  * The `web_user` and `web_pass` is the login credentials for viewing your queues at the http://yourapp.herokuapp.com/resque
+  * The `web_user` and `web_pass` are the login credentials for viewing your queues at the yourapp.herokuapp.com/resque
+* Deploy to Heroku

+Running this application requires 3 running processes: a web server, worker, and scheduler.
+This can get quite expensive on Heroku, as they charge $0.05/hour per process.
+To run this app for free, try this:

+* Create 3 Heroku apps, one for each process.
+For example: pinger-web, pinger-worker and pinger-scheduler
+* Only install the Redis To Go add-on on the worker app
+* Make sure all 3 apps have the same DATABASE_URL environment variable
+* Make sure the web app runs the web process only, the worker app runs the worker process only and the scheduler app runs the scheduler process only

+If you're having troubles or find a bug with these instruction, please add a github issue.

 ## Technologies